-Ad to your blog or website landing pages as gated content.
+Add to your blog or website landing pages as gated content.
 White-papers are generally very specific and designed for a very niche reader.
 They are used in the Consideration part of your sales funnel.
 Use retargeting to offer your whitepapers to aware prospects.

 8. Survey Findings

 People love facts and numbers, and a survey is a great way to gather quantifiable data within a niche.
 You’ll need to gather responses from enough people to make it reputable.
-Surveying 100 B2B marketers is more reputable than surveying 10.
+Surveying 100 B2B marketers are more reputable than surveying 10.

 You could also partner with another company to promote and collect responses.
 Share and discuss the raw data, and then go create your own content around it.